karmaniverous/blog/_posts/2024-09-03-github-as-an-idea-factory.md

 ---
 # prettier-ignore
-title: "Idea Triage on GitHub"
+title: "Idea Discovery on GitHub"
 excerpt: "Coming up with ideas is easy.
 Deciding which ones to execute on is HARD.
 Here's a kitchen-sink approach using engagement as a metric of market potential."
 header:
   og_image: /assets/images/logo-linkedin.png